Animal42069/BetterPenetration/README.md

 Penis uncensors have additional bones which allows them to bend, so they can penetrate at the correct point and still not clip.<br>
 Ball uncensors have additional dynamic bones which are affected by gravity and will collide with the girl, drastically improving the way they look.<br>
 Adds a push/pull effect to the mouth (all games) and vagina (HS2/AIS).
 This effect pushes the mouth/vagina inward during insertion and pulls it outward during extraction.<br>
+(HS2/AIS) Adds colliders to all characters fingers and other game objects so the vagina spreads correctly when using those objects.<br>

 # Installation
 Requires BepInEx<br>